-While a strong bilateral partnership is the foundation for Australia’s aid to Vietnam, some development challenges are more effectively met through regional and global approaches and by harnessing the expertise of other Australian government departments.
+In addition to our bilateral partnership, Australia is addressing development challenges through regional and global approaches and by harnessing the expertise of other Australian government departments.

-Other global programs enable Australian volunteers, youth, businesses, academics and higher education organisations to support Vietnam's development such as the Australian Volunteers for International Development program and the Australian Awards Fellowships program.
+Other programs enable Australian volunteers, youth, businesses, academics and higher education organisations to support Vietnam's development.

-Australia's aid program also supports development partnerships between NGOs in Australia and Vietnam.
-Under these partnerships, non-government organisations including CARE, ChildFund, World Vision, Caritas and Plan Australia have been supported to work with local Vietnamese partners in areas ranging from disaster preparedness and child protection, to activities that expand water and sanitation services and increase agricultural production.
-Further information is available on the website of each organisation.
+Australia supports partnerships between NGOs in Australia and Vietnam.
+Under these partnerships, non-government organisations including CARE, ChildFund, World Vision, Caritas and Plan Australia are supported to work with local Vietnamese partners in areas ranging from disaster preparedness and child protection, to activities that expand water and sanitation services and increase agricultural production.

 Other government department programs

 Other Australian and State and Territory government departments and agencies play an important role in the delivery of Australia's aid program, including to Vietnam.

 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.